 silver dollar; it certainly isn't difficult to determine if an 1861 Confederate

-T-5 is Choice Uncirculated or not.
+T-5 is Gem New 65 or Choice Uncirculated 61.
 Many factors must be considered

 before one decides to purchase a particular note - depending upon the individual collector.
 Color, clarity, cut (CSA

-and other early notes were cut from sheets by hand); body, crispness,
+and other early notes were trimmed from sheets by hand); body, crispness,

 paper quality...aged or toned, and overall wear to name a few.
 Does